The Science Behind Silicone Gasket Compression Percentage: A Comprehensive Guide

 • Solid silicone gaskets: These gaskets are not as soft as their foam or sponge counterparts.
 They form a good seal at lower compression rates and have varieties with both low and mid-range durometers.

-• Conductive gaskets: Electrically conductive rubber gaskets contain conductive particles.
+• Conductive rubber gasket: Electrically conductive rubber gaskets contain conductive particles.
 You can use these where you need a reliable seal along with shielding from electromagnetic interference (EMI) and radio frequency interference (RFI).

 Compression in Gasket Design